Area of Expertise: Physiotherapist

 Sue qualified as a Physiotherapist in 1986 and developed her career in Acute Trauma and Orthopaedics.
 She became a Superintendent Physiotherapist in the NHS specialising in Trauma and Orthopaedics in 1993.
 She moved to her current post as Superintendent/ Lead Clinical Specialist physiotherapist in the London Spinal Cord Injuries Centre at the Royal National Orthopaedic Hospital Trust, Stanmore in 1993.
 She continues to work in this role part time in the NHS.

 Her NHS work in one of the National Spinal Cord Injury Centres provides comprehensive experience working with adults and children with spinal cord injury, from the acute stage immediately post injury through the early rehabilitation and onto reintegration back into the community.
-She also has experience working with peripheral nerve injury and brachial plexus management, as well as diverse skills in working with complex musculo-skeletal conditions.
+She also has experience working with peripheral nerve injury and brachial plexus management, as well as diverse skills in working with orthopaedic trauma, metastatic cord compression, intensive care and respiratory management and musculo-skeletal conditions.

-Sue also acts as an Expert Witness in the physiotherapy management of spinal cord injuries.
-She has extensive experience in preparing medico-legal reports for the Court and immediate needs physiotherapy reports for medico-legal purposes.
-She receives well balanced percentages of instruction for this work on behalf of the Claimant, the Defendant and Single Joint Expert.
+Sue is a medico-legal expert physiotherapist specialising in spinal cord injury and peripheral nerve injuries.
+She receives well balanced percentages of instructions on behalf of the Claimant, the Defendant and Single Joint Expert.

 Sue is an independent consultant physiotherapist working with the England Rugby Football Union Injured Players Foundation charity to support spinal cord injured players

 Sue has been involved in the formation and development of the NEURAM charity and neurological rehabilitation in Mauritius, through training and sharing of her expertise.